 What Does the Bug Eat?

-Chances are that the reason you noticed one of these tiny bugs in the first place is that you were bitten.
+Chances are that you noticed one of these tiny bugs in the first place because you were bitten.
 Let’s review the preferred food sources of these creatures to determine whether they are likely to stick around our living spaces:

-- A bed bug feeds on blood—mostly human.
+- A bed bug feeds on blood—primarily humans.

-- A flea feeds on blood—mostly from furry mammals such as cats and dogs, but humans can be a host.
+- A flea feeds on blood—mostly from furry mammals such as cats and dogs, but humans can be hosts.

 - A black carpet beetle eats fabric, carpets, and stored foods.